hackclub/hackclub/workshops/README.md

 # Workshops

-Welcome to our workshops library, where you'll find all the workshops offered by Hack Club.
+Welcome to the workshops library.

-Workshops are essentially written lessons that help familiarize you with new tools and concepts.
+Hack Club's workshops are built by the community, for the community.
+If you're interested in writing a new workshop, please email us at workshops@hackclub.com and we'll work with you one-on-one to make it happen.

-Each workshop is around an hour long and walks you through the process of _building something™_ (like a website, app, or game).
-Instead of starting out solely on learning concepts, our philosophy that the best way to learn to code is to immediately get your feet wet and build real things.
+Each workshop is an hour long and walks you through the process of building something (like a website, app, or game).
+By the end of each workshop, you'll have a fully functional project online.

-Our workshops are a great way to get started!
-We recommend that you go through these workshops, as well as set aside a few hours after each to further improve what you build -- for example, adding multiplayer support to Soccer game.
+Our philosophy that one of the better ways to learn to code is to immediately get your feet wet and build real things.
+This is how self-taught programmers do it and we want to help you become a self-taught programmer.

+Each workshop provides a starting point for a project.
+For you to learn, you need to go further than just completing the tutorial.
+You need to tinker.
+You need to add features.
+Change features.
+Break things.
+As you do this, you'll start to build understanding.
+There's going to be a lot of Googling, Stack Overflow, and bug fixing.

+You're not going to understand many things that the workshops tell you to do.
+In fact, you're probably not going to understand most of what's happening at first.
+That's okay.
+Part of learning to code is learning to cope with not understanding everything that's going on.
+You'll build understanding over time.
+The most important thing is to not give up.

 There are three tiers of workshops:

 - **Core**: Workshops ready to be run in club meetings.
 - **Experimental**: Anything in progress: from a half-formed idea, to a workshop missing its conclusion.
 - **Retired**: Workshops no longer actively supported by Hack Club and may contain errors, bugs, and monsters.

-If you're interested in writing or contributing to a workshop, you can get started by checking out [the contribution guide](CONTRIBUTING.md) -- or ask us in `#meta` on the Slack.

-Likewise, if you have any questions or run into any trouble, please reach out to us in our Slack channel ([click here][slack] for instructions on joining Slack) :smile:.

 ## Workshop Order